 What activities do children get involved in on a school day?

-Every two weeks, pupils attend Forest-Beach School at the preschool’s dedicated outdoor learning sites in Sai Kung.
-With access to both woodland and beach, pupils explore the natural world in a safe and supervised setting, developing collaboration, communication and problem-solving skills.
+Every two weeks, pupils attend Forest-Beach School at our dedicated outdoor learning sites in Sai Kung.
+With access to both woodland and beach, pupils explore the natural world in a safe and supervised setting.
+These sessions help to develop collaboration, communication and problem-solving skills.
 The programme runs in all safe weather conditions.

 What are some features of the campus?